Hexa (company): Opening of new verticals and name change

-In 2022, eFounders ratified its reorganization into several studios, renamed "verticals", and changed its name to Hexa, in reference to the hexadecimal system, which is understandable by both humans and machines.
+In 2022, eFounders ratified its reorganization into several studios, renamed "verticals", and changed its name to Hexa, in reference to the hexadecimal system, which is comprehensible to both humans and machines.
 Thibaud Elzière and Quentin Nickmans were joined by Amaury Sepulchre, who became co-founder of Hexa.
 The eFounders brand was retained for one of its components, the historic vertical dedicated to softwares as a service, while a second vertical, named 3founders and dedicated to Web3, was created.

 By then, the startup studio had launched some forty startups and had a portfolio valued at five billion dollars, with around 2,800 jobs created and 700 million euros raised.
-Hexa's aim is to launch several verticals capable of scaling several startups a year, where eFounders alone could only scale one or two per quarter.
+Hexa's aim is to launch several verticals capable of scaling several startups a year, whereas eFounders alone could only scale one or two per quarter.
 Hexa raised a further 20 million euros in 2023, to launch thirty new startups a year by the end of the decade.
-Like the first in 2011, it was done with entrepreneurs and family offices.
-On this occasion, Hexa also announced the opening of its Parisian office, named la Cristallerie.
+Like the first fundraise in 2011, it was done with entrepreneurs and family offices.
+On this occasion, Hexa also announced the opening of its Paris office, named la Cristallerie.

-Hexa Scale, an initiative to support mature startups financially, strategically and operationally, was launched in 2023.
+Hexa Scale, an initiative to support mature startups financially, strategically, and operationally, was launched in 2023.
 Its function is similar to that of growth capital or private equity funds, but on a smaller scale.
 Hexa takes a minority or majority stake, and intervenes directly in the startup's day-to-day operations.
 The aim is then to trigger a new phase of growth, with support over twelve to eighteen months, during which the startup's founders can sell part of their shares and a new CEO be appointed.

-The following year, after Hexa AI, a vertical focused on artificial intelligence, Hexa launches Hexa Health, a vertical dedicated to improving the healthcare system.
-Julien Méraud, a former Doctolib board member, joins the studio to create it.
-The organization of this vertical differs from the previous ones: a physician is recruited to become its full-time medical director, while each startup is launched equally by an experienced doctor and a future CEO.
+The following year, after Hexa AI, a vertical focused on artificial intelligence, Hexa launched Hexa Health, a vertical dedicated to improving the healthcare system.
+Julien Méraud, a former Doctolib board member, joined the studio to create it.
+The organization of this vertical differs from the previous ones: a physician is recruited to become its full-time medical director, while each startup is launched jointly by an experienced doctor and a future CEO.